Postgraduate Certificate in Laws: City University of Hong Kong

-In the second term, students must also take three electives which include the Bar Course; Foundations in Mainland Related Legal Transactions; International Arbitration Practice; Family Law Practice; Personal Injuries Practice; Financial Regulatory Practice; and Chinese for Legal Practice.
+In the second term, students must also take three electives which include the Bar Course; Foundations in Mainland Related Legal Transactions; International Arbitration Practice; Family Law Practice; Personal Injuries Practice; Financial Regulatory Practice, Chinese for Legal Practice, Commercial Writing and Drafting; and Corporate Fundraising for Lawyers.
+Students must take the Bar Course as elective if they intend to become barristers.
+Many students wishing to leave their options open may opt for the Bar Course even if they plan to be a solicitor in the short term, to avoid having to retake the PCLL.